naviru88/Haystax/README.md

 ## License

-This project is developed as part of a university software engineering module.
+This project is developed by the above 3 members as part of a PET project.
 All rights reserved by the authors.